wonho-jung/wonflix-v2/README.md

 ## Features

-- Get New movie data from TMDB and offer preivew with infomation about movie
+- Fetch the latest movie data from TMDB and offer a preview with details about the film
-- Show TV show program with preview
+- Fetch the latest TV show data from TMDB and offer a preview with details about the film
-- Search the movie or TV
+- Enter the name of a movie or TV show in the search bar, and It provide you with a detailed description of the results
 - Subscribe(Premium, Basic, Standard) options to payment with Stripe